 The purpose of this policy is to ensure that the Corporation for Public Broadcasting ("CPB") complies with applicable federal statutory and regulatory requirements in procurements funded by the FEMA/IPAWS Next Generation Warning System Grant Program ("NGWSGP") for enhancements to the Integrated Public Alert and Warning System.
-Founded upon CPB's long-standing policy for other procurements, this policy is consistent with CPB's goal to operate in a prudent and financially responsible manner by purchasing high quality goods and services at favorable costs through purchasing procedures that are transparent, impartial, competitive and free of impropriety or the appearance of impropriety.
+This policy is consistent with CPB's goal to operate in a prudent and financially responsible manner by purchasing high quality goods and services at favorable costs through purchasing procedures that are transparent, impartial, competitive and free of impropriety or the appearance of impropriety.